-- The law does not appear to prohibit firms from informing candidates about the proposed or anticipated compensation range of the position at issue. - The law also does not appear to prohibit firms from engaging in discussions with prospective employees regarding their expectations with respect to compensation. - Among the potential remedies for violations of the law are compensatory damages, attorney's fees and costs, equitable relief, and punitive damages.
+- The law also does not appear to prohibit firms from engaging in discussions with prospective employees regarding their expectations with respect to compensation. - Among the potential remedies for violations of the law are compensatory damages, attorney's fees and costs, equitable relief, and punitive damages.